Zoella-w/zoella-hexo-blog/hexo/source/_posts/30-HKU ECIC.md

 I choose the University of Hong Kong for several reasons.

-Firstly, my aunt graduated from HKU, and she's a source of pride for our family.
+Firstly, my aunt graduated from the University of Hong Kong, and she's a source of pride for our family.
 She often shares her delightful experiences there, which has increased my admiration for the university.

-Furthermore, it has an excellent international reputation, ranking 17th globally in the QS World University Rankings 2025.
+Moreover, it's a vibrant blend of cultures and ideas, attracting top faculty and students from all over the world.
+The chance to collaborate and innovate there will provide distinct skills that support my career ambitions

-Additionally, since I plan to build my career in Hong Kong, HKU is a great fit for my goals in fintech.
-The chance to collaborate and innovate there will offer me the skills and experiences I need to succeed in the fast-paced digital economy.
+Additionally, it has an excellent international reputation, ranking 17th globally in the QS World University Rankings 2025.

-Overall, studying at the university of Hong Kong will support my career goals and personal growth in the global financial hub.
+Overall, studying at the university of Hong Kong will advance my career and personal growth in the global financial hub.

 #### 2.3 Why ECIC?